hmvictor/nb-sonarlint/README.md

 ## Per Project Properties ##

 SonarLint can be enabled or disabled per project in **Properties > SonarLint**.
 A list of excluded files can also be defined in this section.

+## Installation ##

+The plan is that after some stabilization, the plugin will be in the Netbeans plugin portal and in the Update center.
+Meanwhile, you can compile the plugin with maven (excute **mvn install**, plugin file with the nbm extension will be generated in the target directory) and do a [manual installation](http://wiki.netbeans.org/InstallingAPlugin).

+The project was made with Java 11.